leemac/leemac.github.io/about.md

 My current projects are:

-- **[Parrot](https://github.com/leemac/parrot)** - Built with ASP.NET Core/ReactJS, this is a self-hosted application that collects everything you want.
-Medical notes, location, etc.
+- **Sparrow** - Built with ASP.NET Core/ReactJS, this is a self-hosted application that collects everything you want, think of a Journal on steroids.
 - **[Gardenrr](http://gardenrr.com/)** - A helpful gardening app for Android.
 Django/Python (backend) ..
 Android/Java (mobile) ..
 ReactJS (web frontend)

 Past projects are: